 Big Names Out in Front

-Seven jockeys in all have recorded multiple wins in this event as of 2019, with the table below containing some of the most talented and successful riders to ever climb into the saddle.
+Seven jockeys in all have recorded multiple wins in this event as of 2022, with the chart below containing some of the most talented and successful riders to ever climb into the saddle.

-The greatest of all time Sir Tony McCoy of course needs little introduction.
+The greatest of all time Sir Anthony McCoy of course needs little introduction.
 With three of his record-setting total of 4,348 career victories coming in this race, it is he who leads the way, alongside the rider who is fifth in that all-time career wins list: Richard Dunwoody.
 One victory behind that duo, and in a five way tie for second, is the third best rider of all time in terms of number of wins, and one of the most naturally gifted riders of his generation: Ruby Walsh.